PE, Health, & Fitness Courses

 • After each absence, a student will be required to make up any work missed.
 If this is not possible the student should see his or her instructor for an alternate assignment.

 Each student will be issued a lock and locker.
 (A replacement lock, if necessary, costs about $5.00) Each student is responsible for locking up all of his or her personal items during P.E. class.

 Physical Education/Fitness Clothing

 The dress code of the Hixson Middle School Physical Education Program has been designed with your student's health, safety, and hygiene uppermost in our minds.
-An appropriate change of clothing is required during class.
+Appropriate clothing is required for class.
 Clothing will not display inappropriate words or pictures and will cover a student well.
-These clothes MUST be different from those the student wore to school.
 An optional P.E. uniform is available to purchase.

-• A white or gray T-shirt (The student's name should be on both the shirt and shorts.)
+• A Crew neck T-shirt (The student's name should be on both the shirt and shorts.)

-• Black or navy athletic shorts -no zippers, pockets, or belt loops.
+• Athletic shorts -no zippers, pockets, or belt loops.

 • Sweat suits/jackets are allowed over uniform if desired.

 • All clothing should be taken home weekly for cleaning.